Checunmily/mito_assemble/README.md

-4.After all the files above have been prepared, you can use the script to assemble the mitogenome of each taxon.
+4.After all the files above have been prepared, you can use the script to assemble the mitogenome of each taxon. like this:
-You don't need to type .txt or .fas, the script will complement that. like this:

-perl assemble_mito.pl -- query taxon.txt --reference mitoref.fas
+perl assemble_mito_novo.pl -- query taxon.txt --reference mitoref.fas